This is the maintenance schedule with associated service intervals for the Triumph Speed Triple R and Speed Triple S motorcycles for 2016-17.

 General information about the 2016-2017 Speed Triple R and Speed Triple S

-The 2016-2017 Triumph Speed Triple motorcycles represented the highest-spec Speed Triples ever made.
+The 2016-2017 Triumph Speed Triple motorcycles represented the highest-spec Speed Triples ever made — though they have been superseded since.

-They continued the same basic format — a high-speed but torque-heavy standard sportbike.
+They continue the same basic format set by their predecessor — a high-speed but torque-heavy standard sportbike.
 Both the Speed Triples are somewhat unique in the premium standard segment for not being based on a superbike.
 They share this with the KTM Super Duke, but few other bikes.

 Both the R and the S are based around the same engine — a 1050cc inline three-cylinder engine (a “triple”).
 It’s a DOHC, 4-valve-per-cylinder, fuel injected engine that’s tuned for a broad spread of torque across the RPM range.